 - Porn use affecting emotional and mental health?
 Over 55 studies link porn use to poorer mental-emotional health & poorer cognitive outcomes.

 - Porn use affecting beliefs, attitudes and behaviors?
 Check out individual studies – over 25 studies link porn use to “un-egalitarian attitudes” toward women and sexist views – or the summary from this 2016 meta-analysis: Media and Sexualization: State of Empirical Research, 1995–2015.

 - What about sexual aggression and porn use?
 Another meta-analysis: A Meta‐Analysis of Pornography Consumption and Actual Acts of Sexual Aggression in General Population Studies (2015).

 - What about the porn use and adolescents?
 Check out this list of over 200 adolescent studies, or this 2012 review of the research – The Impact of Internet Pornography on Adolescents: A Review of the Research (2012).
 From the conclusion:

 - For a debunking of nearly every naysayer talking point and cherry-picked study see this extensive critique: Debunking “Why Are We Still So Worried About Watching Porn?”, by Marty Klein, Taylor Kohut, and Nicole Prause (2018).
 How to recognize biased articles: They cite Prause et al., 2015 (falsely claiming it debunks porn addiction), while omitting over 3 dozen neurological studies supporting porn addiction.

-The core concepts of how Internet porn is unique and how use can cause addiction is explained this newer series of articles (I suggest reading in sequence):
+The core concepts of how Internet porn is unique and how use can cause addiction is explained here.
+I suggest reading these in sequence: